shenweiliu/AspNetAngularSample/README.md

     `gulp copyLibs`

-3. Open the solution, AspNet.Angular.Mod.sln, with the Visual Studio and rebuild it.
-NuGet packages will automatically be downloaded based on project settings.
+3. Open the solution, *AspNet.Angular.Mod.sln*, with the Visual Studio and rebuild it.
+NuGet packages will also automatically be downloaded.

 4. Open and edit the *CopyModToWeb.bat* file located in the *"{Your_Path}/AspNet_Angular_Mod/AspNet.Angular.Mod/"*.
 Replace the "{Your_Path}" with the path in which you set the sample application.

 5. Copy built and source code files from the AspNet.Angular.Mod project to AspNet.Angular.Web project by running the *CopyModToWeb.bat*.
 This copy/paste operation is also needed for every build and code change if any files or code pieces are updated in the AspNet.Angular.Mod project later.

 6. Open the solution, AspNet.Angular.Web.sln, with the Visual Studio and rebuild it.
-NuGet packages will automatically be downloaded based on project settings.
+NuGet packages will also automatically be downloaded.

 6. Open the *C:\Windows\System32\drivers\etc\hosts* with the Notepad and add this line and then save the file: